teohxuen/RoboCup-2018-Rescue-Line/README.md

 * The folder titled _"masternano"_ contains the code for Arduino Nano 1, while the folder titled _"nanoultra"_ contains the code for Arduino Nano 2.
 * The code used for the different runs are titled respectively.
 * _"measurethresh.nxc"_ is used to measure the threshold of the LDRs while _"see sensors.nxc"_ allowed us to view all the sensor readings at once.

+##Images of Playfields
+Images of the playfield used for Run 1 and Run 2 can be found under in the folder.